KeshavChauhan/Flask-MySQL/README.md

 # ReportingDashboardAccess
-Flask web app to perform write operation to the database and then display the entry.
+Flask web app to perform write operation to the database and then display the results.